 - Requirements: Minimum credit FICA score is 660… can refinance up to 85% of the real estate appraised value.
 Only a 10% down payment is required on acquisitions of operating childcare centers, or starting up a new location.
 No equity injection is required for refinancing.

 - A SBA 504 loan is often the best to refinance away from conventional loan if you expect interest rates to increase, or you want the security of having a loan that will never be called or have a balloon payment.
 (By not having to refinance every 5 to 10 years, it can also eliminate loan closing costs in future years.)
 It can, only in limited circumstances (expanding a current facility or adding a new facility), be used to refinance away from a SBA 7(a) loan.
 An SBA 504 loan is also the best to finance an acquisition of a childcare center if there is less than $500,000 of goodwill being acquired.

 SBA 7(a) Loan:

 - A SBA 7(a) loan can be either fixed or variable with up to a 25 year amortization.

 - The variable rate can be at Prime +1.75% for childcare centers for acquisitions and even lower for well performing centers, loan refinancing, and franchised childcare centers.
-With the Prime Rate at 4.50%, the current rate could be 7.25% to 7.50%.
+With the Prime Rate at 5.50%, the current rate could be 7.25% to 7.50%.
 For acquisitions of a well preforming franchised childcare center, the rate could be as low as 6.0%.
 The maximum rate on a SBA 7(a) loan is the prime rate + 2.75%.